Our Approach to Teaching and Learning

 We aim to offer choices of tasks within lessons and children make decisions about how much challenge they can attempt.
 We provide feedback about learning rather than scores - this is central to our approach.
 This sense of control builds intrinsic motivation to approach new learning in a very powerful way.

-The Learning Pit is based on the following principles:
+Our approaches to learning is based on the following principles:

 - Learning is enhanced by participation in guided inquiry;

 - High quality learning comes from making connections and understanding relationships between ideas.
-Being in the pit compels us to make these links;

 - Knowledge, understanding, skills and attitudes transcend school subject categories.
 Therefore, attention should be given to the transferability and connectedness of what is learnt;